e-yang08/codepath-prework/README.md

 <img src="https://user-images.githubusercontent.com/95173202/152622646-3e9a19fd-164d-4806-a150-96dafddba5ee.gif" width=200><br>

 ### Required User Stories
 - [x] 1.
-User sees custom text in a label - Hello from {name}!
+User sees custom text in a label - Hello from Erela!
 - [x] 2.
 User see's custom background color.
 - [x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories
 - [x] 1.
 User can tap a button to change the color of the background view.
 - [x] 2.
-User can tap a button to change the text string of the label.
+User can tap a button to change the text string of the label - "Android is awesome!".
 - [x] 3.
 User can tap on the background view to reset all views to default settings.
 - [x] 4.
 User can update the label text with custom text entered into the text field.
    - [x] a.
 User can enter text into a text field using the keyboard.